MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/NoSQL.md

 <b> Demo: Working with Azure Cosmos DB - Cassandra API </b>

-<p> Apache Cassandra.
-A wide column store is a type of NoSQL database.
+<p> Apache Cassandra: A wide column store is a type of NoSQL database.
 Unlike a relational database, the names and format of the columns can vary from row to row in the same table.
 A few others wide column store databases are Apache Cassandra, Hbase and Azure Tables.
 Cosmos DB Cassandra API can be used as the data store for apps written for Apache Cassandra.
 Existing Cassandra applications using CQLv4 compliant drivers, can communicate with the Cosmos DB Cassandra API.
 You can easily switch from Apache Cassandra to Cosmos DB Cassandra API by just updating the connection string.
 Use the CQL (Casandra Query Language), Cassandra-based tools and Cassandra client drivers you're already familiar with. </p>

-<p> Benefits of using Cosmos DB Cassandra API includes no operations management (PaaS), low latency reads and writes, you can use existing code and tools to work with Cosmos DB, throughput and storage elasticity, global distribution and availability, choice of five well-definede consistency levels </p>
+<p> Benefits of using Cosmos DB Cassandra API includes no operations management (PaaS), low latency reads and writes, you can use existing code and tools to work with Cosmos DB, throughput and storage elasticity, global distribution and availability, choice of five well-defined consistency levels </p>

 <p> You can choose different tools for interacting with the Cosmos DB Cassandra API.
 You can use Cassandra-based tools (e.g. cqlsh, SQL Shell), you can use the data explorer and finally you can interact programmatically, using the SDK (CassandraCSharpDriver).
 In the data explorer, you need to define a keyspace.
 The keyspace is a container or namespace, if you will, and the tables you create will be inside this keyspace. </p>